quentinzhang/OpenAI-function-boilerplate/README.md

 <p align="center"><small><b>English | <a href="README-zh_CN.md">中文</a></b></small></p>

-A minimally framework for creating a function that can be invoked by OpenAI's function calling mechanism, written in NodeJS and deployed on Vercel, tested on ConsoleX.ai for function invocation.
+A minimally framework for creating a function that can be invoked by OpenAI's function calling mechanism, written in NodeJS and deployed on Vercel, tested by [ConsoleX.ai](https://consolex.ai) for function invocation.

 We will use an example of creating a function to answer questions about the 2022 FIFA World Cup (since the training data cutoff for ChatGPT models is currently January 2022, calling a function is needed to give correct answers).
 With simple steps, you can complete the creation, deployment and testing of the function.